 In the summer, the most popular is Zicatela Beach, where professional surfing competitions are held during the high surfing season.
 La Punta is a great place to watch surfers during sunset.
 And at Playa Carizalillo there are always surfers at the break on the left.

-9. Play Volleyball
+10. Play Beach Volleyball

 On the long stretches of beach, you can find a friendly game of volleyball every afternoon.

 This is especially true in La Punta, though I often saw volleyball games at Playa Zicatela and Bacocho as well.
 The courts are sometimes but not always associated with a beach club.
 Just ask if you can join the next game.

 For one of the most romantic things to do in Puerto Escondido, book this horseback ride on the beach for sunset.